OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-2-fumarco-gibbs-jarvis-rossi/index.md

 Let’s look further:

 Only differences in Scores & Salaries between Q4 and Q1 were found.
-No differences between Q4 and Q2/Q3 were found and for salaries and for scores no difference between Q4 and Q3.
-Q3 was the highest for scores.
+No differences between Q4 and Q2/Q3 were found for salaries and for scores no difference between Q4 and Q3.
+Q3 was the highest for scores and salaries.

 Scores: